rrrene/elixir-style-guide/README.md

 ### Software Design

-* Use `FIXME:` to mark issues/bugs inside your code.
+* Use `FIXME:` comments to mark issues/bugs inside your code.

   ```elixir
   defmodule MyApp do